 1 7 F A [space] 0 0 .
 1 C .

-If this vector is not set, the emulated KIM-1 may crash or lock up in an endless loop on NMI!
+If this vector is not set, the emulated KIM-1 may crash or lock up in an endless loop on NMI.
 If that happens, you will need to reset the KIM with the Commodore key; see below.

 During operation, the emulated CPU may return error or information conditions to the KIM emulator.
 When a CPU condition occurs, the border will flash and the emulator will report the condition and the current emulated 6502 state.
-BRK is handled "transparently" since many KIM applications use it as a software interrupt; it will flash the border white-and-black, then automatically trigger the IRQ, load up the stack, set the emulated B-flag and continue execution through the 6502's IRQ vector as usual.
+BRK is handled "transparently" since many KIM applications like FOCAL use it as a software interrupt; it will flash the border white-and-black, then automatically trigger the IRQ, load up the stack, set the emulated B-flag and continue execution through the 6502's IRQ vector as usual.
 However, nothing is printed on the screen otherwise to avoid interference with normal operations.
 The other messages are fatal errors and the emulator will force you to non-destructively reset the emulated CPU (illegal instruction, memory fault, consistency error [bug in the CPU emulation! ack!], etc.).
 This will restart the KIM, but memory should remain intact (assuming the errant program hasn't trashed it).
 Do note that for BRK instructions to properly function, the vector at $17fe should be properly set (or set to $1c00, as in the example above for $17fa).
 If you get an endless loop of BRKs, you will need to reset the machine (see below).

 The main menu, along with the reset command, is accessed with the Commodore key in both keyPad and keyBoard modes.
 Press the Commodore key (the screen will turn red) and release it; the emulator will pause, display the current state of the emulated CPU, and present options.
 From here, you can: